jchezik/vstorage/COMPLETE-VSTORAGE-AUDIO-SPEC.md

 **Feature 8: Mobile & Cross-Platform Access**
 ```
 Title: Access from Anywhere
-Subtitle: Native apps for iOS, Android, and web
+Subtitle: Designed for cross-platform access (iOS and Android)

 Full Description:
 Access your masters from the studio, home, or on the road.
 Native mobile apps